CrunchyData/postgres-operator/testing/kuttl/e2e/standalone-pgadmin/README.md

 * 00:
   * create a pgadmin with no server groups;
-  * check the correct existence of the secret, service, configmap, and pod.
+  * check the correct existence of the secret, configmap, and pod.
 * 01: dump the servers from pgAdmin and check that the list is empty.

 *Phase two*